felixganzer/ioBroker.hyperion_ng/README.md

 ## Changelog

+### 0.1.11 (2021.01.11)
+* (felixganzer) bugfix: reduce warning "state has no existing object" for js-controller 3.2
+* (felixganzer) bugfix: read out priority of color crash at js-controller 3.2

 ### 0.1.10 (2021.01.10)
 * (felixganzer) reorginize config page and add config parameter
 * (felixganzer) add set internal or USB Grabber Visible with boolean